1st BCT Devils expand battlefield footprint during JRTC rotation 21-05

-A U.S. Army UH-60 Black Hawk flies over Geronimo Drop Zone in support of 1st Brigade Combat Team, 82nd Airborne Division during rotation 21-05 at the Joint Readiness Training Center on Fort Polk, La., March 8, 2021.
+A U.S. Army Paratrooper assigned to 1st Brigade Combat Team, 82nd Airborne Division works inside of the tactical operations center during rotation 21-05 at the Joint Readiness Training Center on Fort Polk, La., March 8, 2021.
 The rotation serves to enhance the brigade and their supporting unit's deployment readiness.
 (U.S. Army photo by Sgt.
 Justin Stafford)

 |Date Taken: